 Section 1: Marine Resources.
 The marine resources in the waters off the coast of the Commonwealth over which the Commonwealth now or hereafter may have any jurisdiction under United States law shall be managed, controlled, protected and preserved by the legislature for the benefit of the people.

 Section 2: Uninhabited Islands. . . .
 The islands of Maug, Uracas, Asuncion, Guguan and other islands specified by law shall be maintained as uninhabited places and used only for the preservation and protection of natural resources, including but not limited to bird, wildlife and plant species.

 It is important to note that the legislature has never taken action adverse to the preservation of these northern islands and the waters surrounding them.
 The people of the CNMI are well aware of their treasures.
 CNMI leaders consented to creation of the monument because they believed that the monument would bring Federal assets for marine surveillance, protection, and enforcement to the northern islands that the CNMI cannot afford.

-I have appended to my written statement legislative language that would (1) address the submerged lands surrounding the Northern Mariana Islands to the Government of the Northern Mariana Islands, and (2) clearly address the three issues of concern to the Department that I raised here today.
-The Department of the Interior strongly supports H.R.
-934 if it is amended to include the legislative language provided.
+Appended to this statement is legislative language that would (1) address the submerged lands surrounding the Northern Mariana Islands to the Government of the Northern Mariana Islands, and (2) clearly address the three issues of concern to the Department.
+The Department of the Interior strongly supports S. 590 if it is amended to include the legislative language provided.
 The Department of the Interior looks forward to the Commonwealth of the Northern Mariana Islands gaining rights in the submerged lands surrounding them similar to those accorded her sister territories.

 (a) by inserting the words 'the Commonwealth of the Northern Mariana Islands,' after the word 'Guam,' wherever it appears, and

-(b) by adding at the end the following language:
+(c) by adding at the end of Section 6 the following section: